TurkeyMcMac/urp/README.md

 ## Development

-AVR GCC, AVR binutils, and AVR libc are required for compilation. `avrdude` is needed to upload the tests in `tests.c` to a microcontroller and run them.
+GNU Make, AVR GCC, AVR binutils, and AVR libc are required for compilation.
+`avrdude` is needed to upload the tests in `tests.c` to a microcontroller and run them.

 Make stuff with the following commands: